freesewing/freesewing/markdown/org/docs/designs/bibi/options/draftforhighbust/en.md

 If the pattern should be drafted with a basic full bust adjustment (FBA).
 This will result in a more fitted garment for people with breasts.

-If you don't enable this option, Tina will essentially be drafted for a body without breasts that has the same chest circumference as your body with breasts.
+If you don't enable this option, Bibi will essentially be drafted for a body without breasts that has the same chest circumference as your body with breasts.
 For people with breasts, this will cause a bunch of extra fabric at the chest and armholes that will make the